 In sports betting, the zig zag theory is exactly what the name implies.
 If an outcome went one way in the previous game, bet on it going the opposite direction in the next game.

-This theory is best applied in certain circumstances during best-of-seven playoff series such as are witnessed in the NHL’s Stanley Cup and the NBA postseason.
+This theory is best applied in certain circumstances during best-of-seven playoff series such as in the NHL’s Stanley Cup and the NBA postseason.

 Popular elements of the theory include betting a home favorite coming off a loss and wagering on a home team that’s down 2-0 in a postseason series.